cristino4/9-professional-readme-generator/README.md

 ## Test Instructions

 To test the project, download all the source files.
 Then run index.js using node (node index.js) in a console.
+A demo of the project is available here [video](https://youtu.be/RV-46pBJFSI)
 ## Usage Information

 To use the project, run index.js.
 Then answer the questions prompted.